Primary Navigation Mobile

 Parkers overall rating: 3.5 out of 53.5

-Written by Alan Taylor-Jones Updated: 29 November 2024
+Written by Alan Taylor-Jones and Ryan Gilmore Updated: 7 April 2025

 Should you buy one?

-Having now driven the Grandland in the UK, we can confirm it’s much improved when compared to its predecessor, but still off the class best.
-There’s an awful lot it does right, but it’s let down by a stiff and fidgety ride, and a hybrid powertrain that’s just not punchy enough for everyone.
+The Vauxhall Grandland is a lot better than it was before but it still falls firmly in the middle of the pack when it comes to family SUVs.
+There’s an awful lot it does right, but it’s let down by a stiff and fidgety ride, and a hybrid powertrain that’s just not punchy enough for overtaking or short sliproads.

 But other than that, and a few clever interior solutions, it’s hard to think of a single area where the Grandland excels or makes a lasting impression.
 The flipside of that at least is that it also doesn’t do anything terribly badly.
 So, if you’re moving to this from the old one, you’re likely to be quite pleased.
 But against the ageing but brilliant Skoda Karoq, or the Hyundai Tucson, Kia Sportage, or Volkswagen Tiguan, it’s not such a positive story.